 Is Senioritis Real or Just an Excuse to Be Lazy?
 Maybe It's Both

 Every year, like clockwork, hordes of stressed-out students succumb to an epidemic during their last year of school.
 They get "infected" with apathy and lose their motivation.
 They call their affliction senioritis (or the slump, senior slide, slacking disease, or graduation fever).
 But, whatever you call it, is senioritis real?
 Most high school and college seniors would say yes.
-However, a lot of parents, teachers, school administrators—and even students—remain unconvinced.
+However, many parents, teachers, school administrators—and even students—remain unconvinced.

 This article will help you draw your own conclusions.
-You'll learn about the possible causes of senioritis, the very real ramifications of being affected by it, and what you can do to overcome it (or avoid it altogether).
+You'll learn about the possible causes of senioritis, the ramifications of being affected by it, and what you can do to overcome it (or avoid it altogether).

 What Is Senioritis?